redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 ** If your machine types are not homogeneous, then you will have to manually edit your generated inventory file to correct any nic names until this is reasonably automated.

+### Deploy in the public VLAN

+In order to deploy in the public VLAN, some variables need to be configured:

+- `public_vlan`: Enable this variable **before creating the inventory**, to let jetlag to auto-configure the interface number (`controlplane_network_interface_idx`) to the last of the available NICs of the ocpinventory.json file, when this variable is configured, `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory file.
+- `cluster_name`: Should be configured to the public VLAN name. i.e: `vlan600`, check the public VLANs allocation info in the [scalelab's wiki](https://wiki.rdu3.labs.perfscale.redhat.com/vlans/)
+- `controlplane_network`, `network_prefix` and `gateway` also need to be configured to its corresponding values.

+Once the deployment is completed, the cluster API and routes should be reachable directly from the VPN.

 ### Extra vars

 For multi node deployment of OCP 4.13 or later, it's advisable to configure the following extra variables.